ThePICARDProject/API-backend/README.md

 The PICARD API/backend currently implements the following features:
 1. User Authentication using Google OAuth2.0
-2. Storing users datasets, algorithms, results in the database
+2. Storing users' datasets, algorithms, and results in the database
 3. Experiment submission through an API request
-4. Generating Csv results from raw data
+4. Generating CSV results from raw data
 5. Downloading results from the backend database and filesystem

 #### Future Work

 The following features/improvements should continue to be developed:
-1. Implemented features need to be thoroughly tested and verified
+1. Currently implemented features need to be thoroughly tested and verified
 2. Successful integration of the visualization service
-3. Enhanced delete/purge functionalities
+3. Enhanced delete/purge functionalities for files
-4. Implement/Integrate resource management and montoring tools
+4. Implement/Integrate resource management and monitoring tools
 5. Expand the cluster to run experiments in parallel
 6. Implement advanced run configurations to execute multiple experiments in series for a single request

 ## Help/Resources

-1. For more information on the Docker Swarm service and wrapper class see the [documentation]().
+1. For more information on the Docker Swarm service and wrapper class see the [documentation](https://docs.docker.com/).
-2. For database documentation see [database-schema-backend]()
+2. For database documentation see [database-schema-backend](https://github.com/ThePICARDProject/database-schema-backend/blob/main/README.md)
-3. For resources on C# and .NET see the [Microsoft Learn Documentation]()
+3. For resources on C# and .NET see the [Microsoft Learn Documentation]([https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-9.0](https://learn.microsoft.com/en-us/))
-4. For more resources about Docker see the [Docker Documentation]()
+4. For more resources about Docker see the [Docker Documentation](/Services/DockerSwarm/dockerswarm.md)